-New skin will begin to form about 7 to 10 days after resurfacing.
+New skin will begin to form about 7-10 days after resurfacing.
 The area may stay pink from several weeks to several months.

 Fillers.
 Your doctor puts a filler (collagen or fat) into the damaged area with a needle.
 It puffs up the skin under the scar to help smooth it out.
 Because your body slowly absorbs the filler, the process needs to be repeated from time to time.

-Rolling (or needling).
+Microneedling (or rolling).
 The doctor rolls a device covered in tiny needles over your skin.
 It’s a safe way to stimulate the tissue under it to grow.
 You may have to do it several times.
 Sometimes, doctors call this collagen induction therapy.